microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/TimeOffRequests/readme.md

 In order to run this demo, you need the following prerequisites:

 - An active Dynamics 365 Customer Service org with Omnichannel installed.
-You must have adminstrator permissions for this org.
+You must have administrator permissions for this org.
-- An active Azure subscription with permissions to create resources in it.

  [Return to top](#in-this-article)

----
-# Azure Entra Client App Setup

-This guide outlines the steps to register an application in Azure Entra ID, generate and install certificates, configure Dynamics 365 application user, and update your integration code.

-## 1. Register an Application in Azure Entra ID

-- Go to [Azure Portal](https://portal.azure.com), navigate to **Azure Active Directory > App registrations**, and create a new app registration.
-- Record the **Application (Client) ID** and **Tenant ID**.
-- Under **Certificates & Secrets**, upload your certificate (typically a `.cer` file for public key) and note the **Thumbprint**.

----

-## 2. Generate and Install the Certificate

-- For sample testing purposes, you can generate a self-signed certificate using **Azure Key Vault** or tools like **PowerShell** or **OpenSSL**.
-- For production, use a **trusted Certificate Authority (CA)** and **secret management stores** like **Azure Key Vault**.
-Avoid cross-environment sharing and follow other security guidelines for renewal etc.
-- Install the certificate (usually `.pfx` format) on the machine or service that will run the integration code.

----

-## 3. Create an Application User in Dynamics 365

-- In **Dynamics 365**, go to **Settings > Security > Users**, switch the view to **Application Users**, and create a new user.
-- Map it to the **Application ID** from your Azure app registration.
-- Assign appropriate **security roles** to this user.

----

-## 4. Update app config
+## Update app config

 Update your sample integration code config with the following values, in the `appSettings.json` file: